atlas-doc/doc/atlas-fare-comparison-solution/api-integration-for-search-only.md

 ### 3. UAT Certification

 Download the <mark style="color:blue;">Postman collection</mark> bellow to check the samples for UAT and add your observations in the **Comments** column.
-Then send it to your account manager to request the UAT Certification.
+Then upload the information in ATRIP "Requests" section and send the service request number to your account manager to request the UAT Certification.

 | Search Condition              | Decription                                      | Comments                                                                           |
 | ----------------------------- | ----------------------------------------------- | ---------------------------------------------------------------------------------- |